bonobonet/bonobonet.github.io/docs/configuring.md

 Classes allow one to affect certain attributes of certain types of connections.
 For example, we may want to change the amount of servers that can link to us from a certain IP address, this would be manipulated in the `servers` class.
-However, we may also want to manioulate, perhaps, how many clients may connect to the server, this would be manipulated in the `clients` class.
-We pretty much go with thr default here for both _servers_ and _clients_.
+However, we may also want to manipulate, perhaps, how many clients may connect to the server, this would be manipulated in the `clients` class.
+We pretty much go with the default here for both _servers_ and _clients_.

 #### Client and Server classes